-- (a) Generate a sample x_1, \ldots, x_n of size n = 50, with $\theta = 0.5$.
-What is the true value of m? - (b) Write a function bootstrap that generates B bootstrap replicates of the observed data. - (c) Compute the plug-in estimate \widehat{m} of m and its standard error. - (d) Compute a 95% confidence on m using the percentile method. - (e) Compute a 95% confidence on m using the bootstrap-t method.
-(You will need to use a double bootstrap loop). - 2.
+- (a) Generate a sample $x_1, \ldots, x_n$ of size n = 50, with $\theta = 0.5$ .
+What is the true value of m? - (b) Write a function bootstrap that generates B bootstrap replicates of the observed data. - (c) Compute the plug-in and nonparametric estimates of m and their standard errors. - (d) Compute a 95% confidence interval on m using the bootstrap-t method with the plug-in estimate of m.
+(You will need to use a double bootstrap loop). - (e) Compute a 95% confidence interval on m using the percentile method. - (f) Estimate the coverage probabilities of the confidence intervals computed in the previous two questions. - 2.
 We consider again the data in the file investment.txt, which contains 15 yearly observations of U.S. investment data for the period 1968-1982.
 The variables are - Year = Date, - GNP = Nominal GNP, - Invest = Nominal Investment, - CPI = Consumer price index, - Interest = Interest rate, - Inflation = rate of inflation computed as the percentage change in the CPI.

-We consider the linear regression model $\mathbf{y} \sim \mathcal{N}n(X\boldsymbol{\beta}, \sigma^2 I_n)$ with the dependent variable Invest/(10CPI) and, as covariates, the time trend (a vector of integers from 1 to 15), GNP/(10CPI), Interest and Inflation.
+We consider the linear regression model $\mathbf{y} \sim \mathcal{N}n(X\boldsymbol{\beta}, \sigma^2 I_n)$ with the dependent variable Invest/(10\CPI) and, as covariates, the time trend (a vector of integers from 1 to 15), GNP/(10\CPI), Interest and Inflation.

 - (a) Compute the least-squares estimates of the regression coefficients as well as 95% confidence intervals based on the normal theory (use the function confint). - (b) Install the package boot.
 Using the functions boot and boot.ci, compute 95% bootstrap confidence intervals on the regression coefficients by case-based resampling.
-(Use the bootstrap t, percentile and BCa methods to construct the confidence intervals). - (c) Compute 95% bootstrap confidence intervals on the regression coefficients using the model-based approach (bootstrapping the residuals). - (d) Compare the different confidence intervals obtained and draw some conclusions. - 3.
+(Use the percentile and BCa methods to construct the confidence intervals). - (c) Compute 95% bootstrap confidence intervals on the regression coefficients using the model-based approach (bootstrapping the residuals). - (d) Compare the different confidence intervals obtained and draw some conclusions. - 3.
 We consider consider the wage-productivity data wages.txt from the book "Basic Econometrics" by D. N. Gujarati, McGraw-Hill, 4th edition, 2003.
 These data consist in indexes of real compensation per hour (Y) and output per hour (x) in the business sector of the U.S. economy for the period 1959 to 1998.
 The base of the indexes is 1992=100.
 We consider the following model: